 1. Excessively High Idle

 If your engine is idling “high,” then the average crankshaft revolutions per minute (RPMs) have increased.
-This means the motor is working harder than it must.
+This means the motor is working harder than it should.

 This may stem from a blocked or clogged crankcase filter, restricting airflow inside the crankcase and creating a vacuum leak.
 Less airflow means the engine’s air-fuel mixture will be off, potentially leading to a higher-than-average idle.